ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 ### personal_newAccount

-`personal_newAccount` was used to create a new accoutn and save it in the keystore.
+`personal_newAccount` was used to create a new account and save it in the keystore.
 Clef has an equivalent method, `account_new`.
 It can be accessed on the terminal using an http request or using a Clef command:

 Example call (curl):